JakyeRU/Larascord/README.md

 If you are sure your `redirect_uri` is correct, make sure that `APP_URL` is correct in `.env`.

+## `cURL error 60: SSL certificate problem: unable to get local issuer certificate`
+This issue is not caused by Larascord.
+You can find a fix in [#27](https://github.com/JakyeRU/Larascord/issues/27).

 ---

 If you encounter any other error(s), please open an issue on [GitHub](https://github.com/JakyeRU/Larascord/issues/new/choose).